During the current Covid-19 restrictions, consultations and training are being undertaken within current government guidelines.

 Training solutions for cats include:

-- Teaching your cat how to use a litter tray (but please note, not if you have a problem with inappropriate elimination which is a clinical or behavioural problem) or to transition to toiletting outdoors
+- Teach your cat how to use a litter tray (but please note, not if you have a problem with inappropriate elimination which is a clinical or behavioural problem) or to transition to toiletting outdoors

 - … and lots of fun things such as rolling over, giving a “high five”, retrieving an object and lying down etc on cue.